cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 ## Environment Tested
 This lab was tested in the following environment:

-- WSL 1 (Fedora Remix) on Windows 10
+- WSL 1 (Fedora Remix) on Windows 10 / Rocky Linux 9 VM on VMware Workstation 15 Pro
 - Azure AD user with Contributor role on an Azure subscription
 - Internet connectivity allowing my workstation to connect to Azure services